-Indicates the mode of the mapping invocation.
+Indicates whether the mapping invocation mode is strict or standard.

 A mapping call is notated as any other operation call except that is uses the map or xmap keyword.
 The latter keyword is used when isStrict is true.

 If the invoked mapping defines a contextual parameter, the call notation will require a source object.